Foreman and SimPro Lightning: How They Fit Together

 The same four-roles framing applies across the rest of the work:

 He answers anything.
 Plain-English questions where the answer sits across systems.
 "How much is Maintainco owed and have we replied to their last WhatsApp?"
 SimPro has the invoice.
 WhatsApp has the chase.
-Cooper can answer the first half; the AI Employee can answer both at once.
+Foreman answers both at once.

 He runs your one-offs.
 Bulk invoice chasing across email and WhatsApp.
 Survey follow-ups that mix WhatsApp, email, and SimPro updates.
 The technician notes audit above.
-The pattern is consistent: jobs that can't live in one CRM because they cross channels.
+Jobs that can't live in one CRM because they cross channels.

 He writes your reports.
 Daily, weekly, monthly.
 Cross-source, not just SimPro.
 "Who's been quoted but not approved in 7 days, by sales rep, with each prospect's last email response time attached?"
 He runs it and sends it.